 There are three main types of investments:

-You can invest in any or all three investment types directly or indirectly by buying mutual funds.
-You may also want to consider an individual retirement account (IRA) or annuity, both of which can offer tax-deferred investment savings.
+You can invest in any or all three investment types directly or indirectly by buying mutual funds Another option is to invest in tax-deferred options, such as an IRA or annuity.

 When you invest in stocks, you’re buying a share of ownership in a corporation and become a shareholder.
 Companies sell shares of stock to raise money for start-up or growth.